lightning/bolts/02-peer-protocol.md

 wait for a `yield` before sending `commitment_signed`: this ensures that there only ever one commitment state at any time, at cost of round-trip latency for any out-of-turn changes.

+For simplicity, an `update_noop` can be used to prompt a `yield` with no other effects.

 A more complex implementation can optimistically send a complete set of updates and `commitment_signed`, but must handle the possibility of